edeustace/script-runner/README.md

 * the output will be sent to the console using `puts`
 * any errors will call `error_handler`

+Note: for each root_path, all files under are invoked in alphabetical order

 ### installation

     cd script-runner